mtxr/vscode-sqltools/README.md

 Find out more in the documentation [here](http://vscode-sqltools.mteixeira.dev/#features).

+## Getting Started

+SQLTools is a set of VS Code extensions that connect to, query, and display results from a SQL database manager.
+(Supported databases are listed below.)

+The installation process is straightforward:

+* Open VS Code
+* Click the Extensions view (in the left bar), then search for `@tag:sqltools-driver`.
+This lists all the drivers available for SQLTools.
+* Install the driver for your database.
+This also installs the core SQLTools extension.
+* Click the SQLTools icon (in the left bar)
+* Create a _connection_ to your database.
+To do this, hover over **CONNECTIONS** in the SQLTools pane.
+Click the "Add New Connection" icon and choose the driver and enter the connection parameters.

+You can then open and query it from within VS Code.

 ## Supported Databases
 To use SQLTools you will also need to install the appropriate driver extension for your database.